To the Saints of Northwoods,

 During these challenging times, all the above

-are encouraged for us to adopt to maintain a safe environment for those who are
+are encouraged to maintain a safe environment for those who worship in the sanctuary.

 Shelia Barth, Council of Ministry Chair

 Model for Face-to-Face Community and Worship